ruandersMSFT/Compliance/compliance/regulatory/gdpr-dsr-prof-services.md

 John is a Premier CSM for an Enterprise customer, Contoso, that uses O365 for its employee e-mail and Azure to host a Contoso SQL Database.
 Contoso has multiple open and closed tickets.
 Recently, Microsoft Support, with Contoso's permission, moved a copy of the SQL Database into DTM for support and troubleshooting.

 John receives a DSR from Jane asking that all her data be deleted.
-John goes into SMC and searches across engagements to identify that Jane had email account issues and so was referenced in two tickets by name and email address.
+John goes into Services Hub and searches across engagements to identify that Jane had email account issues and so was referenced in two tickets by name and email address.
 He contacts his TAM, provides the TAM with Jane's name and e-mail address as an identifier, and requests that those two tickets be deleted, along with all downstream data that may have been generated out of those tickets.

 He also suspects he was engaged in a chat conversation with support personnel where he mentions Jane, so he requests that chat log to be deleted.